geoffsee/GraalFaaS/README.md

 )
 ```

-Notes:
+Important:
-- This loader only resolves modules from the provided in-memory map; there is no network or filesystem access.
+- The loader only resolves modules from the provided in‑memory map; there is no filesystem or network access.
-- Module format is CommonJS: each module gets `(exports, module, require)` and should assign to `module.exports` or `exports`.
+- Modules use a CommonJS shape: each module receives `(exports, module, require)` and should set `module.exports` or `exports`.

-## Using ES modules (JavaScript)
+## JavaScript ES modules
-PolyglotFaaS can evaluate your handler as an ES module.
-Export a function named `handler(event)` from your module and set `jsEvalAsModule = true` in the invocation request.
+You can evaluate your handler as an ES module.
+Export a named `handler(event)` and set `jsEvalAsModule = true`.

 Example module (app/src/main/resources/functions/js/hello-esm.mjs):
 ```javascript